3 Good Reasons to engage with CHAP

 1. Our workshops

 CHAP arranges regular seminars and workshops to identify the top common priorities faced by different parts of the agri-food sector.
 You can be part of these sessions and help us to support you by finding the solutions.
 Whether it’s robotic crop surveillance with automatic DNA sequencing of pests and pathogens for better control and reduced use of pesticideor robotic harvesting systems, widespread rainfall capture and storage, integration of BIG Data platforms to aid management decisions, we will challenge our academic partners and others to propose research projects which will provide answers to your questions.
 (CHAP workshops).
 CHAP invites you to be part of these exciting new developments.

 2. CHAP’s USP is a focus on collaboration.

 CHAP’s partners can do together what no other single part of the agri-food sector can do alone.
-We have eleven Founder Partners (partners).
+We have ten Founder Partners (partners).
 Our expertise and experience covers the full range of the agri-food sector.
-Engage with one of us and you have access to all eleven.
+Engage with one of us and you have access to all ten.

 If you have a project idea, but don’t have the collective expertise to develop it, CHAP invites you to call upon our team and our expertise to turn a nugget of an idea into reality.